-- What is the current proficiency level of the students (Novice Mid, Intermediate Low, etc.)? - What are the desired language goals/outcomes for the student to reach by the end of a given course?
+- What is the current performance level of the students (Novice Mid, Intermediate Low, etc.)? - What are the desired language goals/outcomes for the student to reach by the end of a given course?
 How are the course outcomes further broken down into smaller goals for each unit in the course? - Are the outcomes designed with proficiency and language use in mind?
 (What will students do with the language?
-What key language functions will students practice and use in each unit?) - Are the outcomes informed by the Standards, Proficiency Guidelines, and Can-Do Statements? - What are the desired goals and outcomes for the development of intercultural

-- competence, technology skills, life/career skills, etc.? - What are the text types that students can currently comprehend and/or produce independently vs. with supports when listening, reading, signing, speaking, and writing? - What are the text types that students will be able to comprehend and/or produce independently vs. with support by the end of the course/unit? - Are the scope and sequence articulated to allow learners to advance to the highest possible levels of proficiency?
+What key language functions will students practice and use in each unit?) - Are the outcomes informed by the Standards, Proficiency Guidelines, Performance Descriptors, and Can-Do Statements? - What are the desired goals and outcomes for the development of intercultural competence, technology skills, life/career skills, etc.? - What are the students' strengths and needs?
+How is UDL implemented? - What are the text types that students can currently comprehend and/or produce independently vs. with supports when listening, reading, signing, speaking, and writing? - What are the text types that students will be able to comprehend and/or produce independently vs. with support by the end of the course/unit? - Are the scope and sequence articulated to allow learners to advance to the highest possible levels of performance and/or proficiency?